Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Introduction

 With this definition, the vertex transforms satisfy the algebra $A_v^gA_v^h=A_v^{gh}$, which leads to the vertex terms $A_v= \frac{1}{|G|}A_v^g$ being projectors \cite{Wan2015}.
 The vertex terms commute with the plaquette terms because the plaquette terms depend on the label of a closed path, which is at most conjugated by the vertex terms (just as for Kitaev's quantum double model).
 The vertex terms also commute with each-other, but generally only do so in the subspace where the plaquette terms are satisfied.
 One solution to this problem is to define the vertex terms to be zero (and therefore the vertex to be excited) when an adjacent plaquette does not satisfy flatness, similar to how the plaquette terms in a string-net model are treated when adjacent to a vertex term that does not satisfy the fusion rules \cite{Levin2005}.
 Because we are usually only interested in which regions of the lattice do not satisfy the energy terms for a given state, rather than the actual energies of the states, and these additional vertex excitations are always adjacent to plaquette excitations, it is not particularly significant whether we take this approach or not.

 In addition to introducing the twisted lattice gauge theory models, Ref. \cite{Wan2015} describes many of their properties, including the ground state degeneracy, the equivalence between models defined with equivalent cocycles (up to a coboundary) and the consistency of the model under mutations of the lattice.
 However, Ref. \cite{Wan2015} does not directly describe the excitations or the membrane operators used to produce them.
-Similarly, other works which consider related models use indirect methods like dimensional reduction and tube algebra to study properties of the excitations \cite{ Jiang2014, Wang2015, Dijkgraaf1990, Wan2015, Bullivant2019}.
-On the other hand, Ref. \cite{Lin2015} do explicitly construct the membrane operators for a model that appears to be equivalent to a twisted lattice gauge theory model, but only for the group $\mathbb{Z}_2 \times \mathbb{Z}_2$, which limits some of the features that they can observe.
 In the rest of this work, we will construct these membrane operators for a general Abelian group and use them to derive or re-derive the properties of the excitations.